sap-tutorials/Tutorials/tutorials/hxe-rhel-server-core-local/hxe-rhel-server-core-local.md

 >
 > - SUSE Linux Enterprise Server for SAP Applications, 12.1, 12.2
 > - SUSE Linux Enterprise Server for SAP Applications, IBM Power Systems (`ppc64le` - "Little Endian"), 12.1, 12.2
+> - Red Hat Enterprise Linux for SAP Applications 7.2, 7.3
+> - Red Hat Enterprise Linux for SAP Applications for Power 7.3 (SAP HANA 2.0, express edition SPS 02 Rev 21 or higher required)
+>
+>Please refer to the version of the [binary installation guide](https://help.sap.com/viewer/32c9e0c8afba4c87814e61d6a1141280/2.0.02/en-US) for the latest updates.
 >
 >SAP Community members have been successful in running HXE on newer or other Linux operating systems that are not formally supported by SAP, such as Ubuntu, openSUSE and Fedora.
 >